mythopoet18/foreign-company-in-us/README.md

-# Foreign companies in the US
+# Foreign Companies In The US

 What do foreign companies do in the US?
 Who are they?
 Which US markets are most inviting to foreigners?